jgaurilo/SmokeScreen/README.md

 If `$encryptamazon` is set to anything other than 1, `ACDCRYPT:` is not required.

 # Cloud Storage Setup
 There is a checking script included that looks for a specific file on cloud storage.
 Set in the configuration as `$checkfilename`, when Google is mounted you should see this file at `$mediadir/$checkfilename`.
 In the default configuration this file will be located at `~/media/google-check`.
-Use rclone to upload a file of this name to your Google drive's `$cloudsubdir`. `Media` is the default top level subfolder.
+Use rclone to upload a file of this name to your Google drive's `$cloudsubdir`. `Media` is the default top level subfolder on cloud storage in the configuration.

 If using encryption for Google: